Cisco Secure Workload

 Pillar2: Discovery

 The Umbrella has several components of engines that help with Discovery, such as native proxy, Firewall, and DNS logs.
 So, the user can be determined when every engine picks up the traffic, such as DNS or Firewall levels.
-This will give you a holistic view of the application, such as the risk associated and the identity on a per-app basis.
+This will give you a holistic view of the application, such as the risk associated with it and the identity on a per-app basis.
 So, now we can have a broader look at risk to understand cloud apps and traffic going to, for example, Malware hosts and going C&C command servers, and if any ToR endpoints are running on your network.

 Pillar 3: Data Security and Control